-The Audit Committee is responsible for: (1) recommending to the Board of Directors the engagement of the independent auditors of the Company; (2) reviewing with the independent auditors the scope and results of the Company's audits; (3) pre-approving the professional services furnished by the independent auditors to the Company; (4) reviewing the independent auditors' management letter with comments on the Company's internal accounting control; and (5) reviewing management policies relating to risk assessment and risk management.
-The Audit Committee held four meetings in 2019.
+The Audit Committee is responsible for: (1) recommending to the Board of Directors the engagement of the independent auditors of the Company; (2) reviewing with the independent auditors the scope and results of the Company's audits; (3) pre-approving the professional services furnished by the independent auditors to the Company; (4) reviewing the independent auditors' management letter with comments on the Company's internal accounting control; (5) reviewing management policies relating to enterprise risk assessment and risk management; and (6) overseeing the adequacy and effectiveness of the Company's internal controls, policies and procedures regarding cybersecurity, information security and data protection and compliance with applicable laws and regulations concerning privacy.
+The Audit Committee held four meetings in 2022.

 The Board of Directors has determined that each Audit Committee member is financially literate and independent.
 In addition, the Board has determined that at least one member of the Audit Committee meets the New York Stock Exchange standard of having accounting or related financial management expertise.
-The Board has also determined that William H. Turner (the Audit Committee's Chair), Pamela Forbes Lieberman, Patrick S. McClymont and Roger M. Widmann meet the SEC's criteria for an "audit committee financial expert."
+The Board has also determined that Pamela Forbes Lieberman (the Audit Committee's Chair), Patrick S. McClymont, Dr. Pamela S. Puryear and William H. Turner meet the SEC's criteria for an "audit committee financial expert."